molgenis/capice/README.md

 - `-v`: Verbose flag.
 Add multiple `v` to increase verbosity (more than 2 `v` does not further increase verbosity).
 - `--version`: Print current CAPICE version and exit.

-CAPICE currently has 2 available modules:
+CAPICE currently has the following available modules:

 - `predict`
 - `train`
+- `explain`

-For both module `predict` and `train`, the following arguments are available:
+For all modules `predict`, `train` and `explain`, the following arguments are available:

 - -i / --input **(required)**: The path to the input [VEP annotated](https://www.ensembl.org/info/docs/tools/vep/index.html) dataset using the tab separator (can be